(Tutorial) Make a sample reply bot using Node.js

 }

-We also need to add a start script, so that a server platform like Heroku will know which file to use when starting the server.
-In this tutorial's case, we need to specify index.js as our server configuration file.
+Next, specify the start script.
+This informs a server platform like Heroku to know which file to use when starting the server.
+In this tutorial, we'll set index.js as our server configuration file.
+Open package.json in a text editor and specify "node index.js" for the "start" property.

 {